 But the most interesting facets of the roof are the rules concerning it during baseball games.

-• Batted Ball strikes the roof or roof trusses:
+- Batted Ball strikes the roof or

 When a ball strikes the roof or trusses, it is judged fair or foul depending on where it lands.
-However, any ball striking the roof in foul territory will be a foul ball regardless of where it lands.
+However, any ball striking the roof in foul territory will be a foul ball regardless of where it lands. - Movement of the roof:

 If a game starts with the roof open, the roof may be closed during the game if weather conditions require it at the discretion of the home team.
 Play may continue during closure, unless the umpires decide that it’s necessary to pause play.